ensoftened/Jose-Lorenzo-Villapando-primia-technical-exam/README.md

 ## A. Setting up the MySQL database using MySQL 8.0 Command Line Client

 1. Start MySQL 8.0 Command Line Client
-2. Please enter your MySQL password
+2. Please enter the MySQL password you configured in your machine
 3. The name of the database is "hr_hiring" it has three (3) tables named "positions", "position_candidate", and "system_users"
 4. Paste this SQL script to your MySQL Command Line Client:
 ```